zapobyte/thechillredalertserver/Readme.md

 ## Perks

-This server script can also updated the server message shown in ingame chat with a ASCII draw and number of games played on the server.
+This scripts can also updated the server message shown in game, the `motd.txt` filei, with a ASCII draw and number of games played on the server.

 ## How to use it.